 Candidates will be judged on the basis of demonstrated journalistic ability and commitment to the field of journalism.
-The deadline to apply was Wednesday, April 11 at 11:59pm PT.
+The deadline is May 29 at 11:59pm PT.
 Please be sure to gather all the required materials before beginning the application.
 You will be required to submit the following:

 - Proof of current enrollment at your university

 - A copy of your most recent transcript

 - Two letters of recommendation from a professor or internship supervisor familiar with your work and who can attest to your career commitment

 - Personal statement demonstrating your commitment to AAJA’s mission and the field of journalism